On the minimization of Dirichlet eigenvalues of the Laplace operator: Introduction

 The Krahn-Szeg\"o inequality (Theorem 4.1.1 in \cite{H}) asserts that

 where we have equality if $\Omega$ is the union of two disjoint balls with equal measure.
 For higher Dirichlet eigenvalues ($k>2$) it is not known whether the variational problem

 has a minimiser.
 However, it has been shown that if $k=3$, and if the collection of open sets in \eqref{e3} is enlarged to the quasi-open sets then a minimiser exists \cite{BH}.
-Moreover it has been conjectured that the minimiser for $k=3$ in \eqref{e3} is a ball if $m=2,3$ or the union of three pairwise disjoint ball with measure $1/3$ each if $m>3$.
-This could possibly suggest that the number of components of a minimiser of \eqref{e3} increases as $m$ and $k$ increase.
-We will show in Theorem \ref{the} and Corollary \ref{cor5} that this is not the case as long as $k\le m+1$.
+Open Problem 8 in \cite{H} asks to show that the minimiser for $k=3$ in \eqref{e3} is a ball if $m=2,3$ or the union of three pairwise disjoint balls with measure $1/3$ each if $m>3$.
+This suggests that for large $k$ and large $m$ the number of components of a minimiser of \eqref{e3} may be large.
+In Theorem \ref{the0} below we obtain upper bounds for the number of components, denoted by $\omega_{m,k}$, of any bounded minimiser $\Omega_{m,k}$ of \eqref{e3}.